Hamid3DATA/Juleshow/Raspberry Pi Files/README.md

+### [!NOTE]
-### [!NOTE]if you are from the manual instruction just ignore the julshow.sh <br />    just download the "cursor.sh" and "juleshow.sh"
+if you are from the manual instruction just ignore the julshow.sh, just download the "cursor.sh" and "juleshow.sh"